Free Consultation

 • Testimony from experts

-A Denver broken bones attorney from The Fang Law Firm will work hard to prove your case by collecting any available evidence of negligence or fault and using compelling storytelling to demonstrate how your broken bone injury occurred.
+A Denver broken bones attorney from Fang Accident Lawyers will work hard to prove your case by collecting any available evidence of negligence or fault and using compelling storytelling to demonstrate how your broken bone injury occurred.
 We are not afraid of going up against any defendant, big or small.
 Although most personal injury cases reach settlements, we are capable of presenting evidence in court, when necessary.

 Contact a Denver Broken Bones Attorney in Colorado Today

-At The Fang Law Firm in Denver, we have dedicated our practice to helping injured people.
+At Fang Accident Lawyers in Denver, we have dedicated our practice to helping injured people.
 Contact us today if you have suffered broken bones because of someone else’s negligence or harmful acts.